Awnings vs Patio Covers: The Definitive Comparison Guide for Okanagan Homeowners (2026)

 - Fabric inspection: Check for tears, fraying edges, loose stitching, and UV degradation.
 Small problems caught early are easier to fix than big problems caught late.

-- Motor check: For motorized units, annual inspection of motor function, lubrication of moving parts, and verification that sensors work properly.
-Budget $50-$200 annually for professional maintenance.
+- Motor check: For motorized units, plan on annual inspection of the motor, lubrication of moving parts, and verification that the sensors work properly – an ongoing service cost a solid cover simply doesn’t have.

 - Replacement cycle: Plan to replace fabric every 5-10 years.
 The frame usually lasts longer, but fabric is the wear item.